Nek/Resume/resume.md

 ## Background

-I am currently working at http://ghcg.com making adobe flex/air user interfaces for automated trading systems.
+I am currently working at <http://ghcg.com> making Adobe Flex/Air user interfaces for automated trading systems.
 My interest is concise creation of human usable software.
-I believe that good development practices is the only way to deal with complex projects.
-But I also believe that the only way to move the practices forward and create new ones is by experimentation.
+I believe that good development practices is the way to deal with ever growing complexity of today's software projects.
+But you gotta be smart and don't make the practices your dogma.
+You need to experiment sometimes to improve the current practices and create the new ones.
-I interested in many things which involve perception...

 ## Education

-Computer Science, B.S.
+Moscow State University of Electronics and Mathematics Systems and Networks, B.S.
-Fall 2006 - Spring 2011
+Fall 1997 - Spring 1998 (Not Finished)
-California Polytechnic State University, San Luis Obispo

 ## Systems Proficiency